Some students undertake nationally recognised vocational education and training (VET) qualifications while they are still at school.

 VETiS funding by the VET investment budget

 VETiS qualifications funded by the VET investment budget are listed on the Priority Skills List.
-These qualifications are delivered by RTOs who have been approved by the department as pre-qualified suppliers (PQS) under the Certificate 3 Guarantee.
-Schools, in consultation with students and their parents, are able to choose any PQS approved to deliver the eligible qualification.
+These qualifications are delivered by RTOs who have been approved by the department as Skills Assure suppliers (SAS) under the Certificate 3 Guarantee.
+Schools, in consultation with students and their parents, are able to choose any SAS approved to deliver the eligible qualification.

 Students undertaking VETiS, funded by the VET Investment budget, can complete one employment stream qualification at the certificate I or II level.